drstearns/tutorials/src/deploy2do/index.md

 If you see files named `id_rsa` and `id_rsa.pub`, you already have a key pair and you can skip to the next section.

-If you get a "no such file or directory" error, you don't have a key pair generated yet, so use this command to generate one:
+If you get a "no such file or directory" error, or if you don't see any files listed, you don't have a key pair generated yet.
+Use this command to generate one:

 ```bash
 ssh-keygen -t rsa